5 Essential Social Media Writing Tips You Must Apply

 There is nothing like detailed research to know your audience.
 What mobile phones do they prefer, what shoes do they wear on Friday nights, how much would they spend on a gift for their partner if they just won 1000 dollars on a 2 dollar lottery ticket.
 Every little detail collected is more information.
 Data is alone not enough.
 Quantifying and qualifying our data is essential.
 The old saying applies – we cannot compare apples and oranges.

-There are two main aspects to research.
+There are two main aspects of research.
 First you need to understand to whom you are writing to.
 Create a persona of your audience.
 Understand their lifestyle, interests, and values.
 The more you know about them, the better your chances of engaging them.

 The second part of research should focus on information.
 Stories need examples, cases, and other people in it.
 Collect these and include in your writing.
 Also collect facts, data, and research to back your claims.
 Find sources and influencers who are credible to your persona.